Borjianamin98/stream-processing-apache-spark/README.md

-# "Stream Processing with Apache Spark" Book Examples
+# Stream Processing with Apache Spark Book Examples

 This repository contains Java implementations of the code examples from the book "Stream Processing with Apache Spark" (originally written in Scala).